The Best Baby and Toddler Sunglasses 2018

 Baby Banz Adventure BANZ checked all the right boxes.
 We loved Baby Banz’s breathable neoprene strap which keep the glasses on even when baby tries to remove them (a gripe from many parents).
 The strap also adjusts with velcro, so it can accommodate different head sizes and growth.
 Included with the Adventure BANZ are an embedded rubber nose and brow piece to make the frames more comfortable.

-Baby Banz are also affordable, priced at only $17 (size 0-2).
-Toddler Kids’ Adventure BANZ (size 2-5) are also available.
-The company also makes a polarized version for $19.
+Baby Banz are well priced.
+They also make a Toddler Kids’ Adventure BANZ (size 2-5) for $9.90, and a polarized version for $15.95.
 Polarized lenses aren’t a necessity in our opinion, just a nice option.
 Polarized lenses are great at cutting glare, so they may be good for a water environment, say at the beach.

 Another plus, Adventure BANZ come in around twenty colors and styles.
 Check out the popular Purple Crush version below: